-- 1. Floor assemblies located directly over a space protected by an automatic sprinkler system in accordance with Appendix U, NFPA 13D, or other approved equivalent sprinkler system. - 2.
+- 1. Floor assemblies located directly over a space protected by an automatic sprinkler system in accordance with Appendix AWU, NFPA 13D, or other approved equivalent sprinkler system. - 2.
 Floor assemblies located directly over a crawl space not intended for storage or fuel-fired appliances. - 3.
 Portions of floor assemblies shall be permitted to be unprotected when complying with the following: - 3.1.
-The aggregate area of the unprotected portions shall not exceed 80 square feet per story. - 3.2.
+The aggregate area of the unprotected portions shall not exceed $80 \text{ square feet } (7.4 \text{ m}^2) \text{ per story.}$ - 3.2.
 Fire blocking in accordance with Section R302.11.1 is installed along the perimeter of the unprotected portion to separate the unprotected portion from the remainder of the floor assembly.

-4. Wood floor assemblies using dimensional lumber or structural composite lumber with a cross sectional area equal to or greater than 2-inch by 10-inch nominal dimension, or other approved floor assemblies demonstrating equivalent fire performance.
+4. Wood floor assemblies using dimension lumber or structural composite lumber with a cross sectional area equal to or greater than 2-inch by 10-inch (50.8 mm by 254 mm) nominal dimension, or other approved floor assemblies demonstrating equivalent fire performance.